 What to Serve with Yellow Squash and Zucchini

-This low carbohydrate, low-calorie vegetable side dish is full of slightly sweet tomato, onion, and tangy flavors.
+This low carbohydrate, low-calorie yellow squash boat side dish is full of slightly sweet tomato, onion, and tangy flavors.
 Serve it with grilled chicken, or salmon.